Mikkal24/Locator/README.md

 This application surfaces the contact's location to provide more context about the contact for your agents.
 It also includes the time at the contact's location.

+*Note* This app does not use any external API's because I wanted to make it for you guys and not be limited by API requests in case it got popular.
+Google maps would provide a lot more context but, I would need to pay for an enterprise subscription.
+If you're interested in paying for locator lmk!

 ### The following information is displayed:

 * User Location